 Finally, she paused for breath.
 I took my chance.

 “I know, Mum, those socks were terrible.
-Look, someone’s at the door, I’ve got to dash.”
-The laptop screen dimmed and I shook the mouse rapidly to bring it back to life.
+Look, someone’s at the door, I’ve got to dash,” The laptop screen began to dim, so I quickly chucked off the towel nursing my free hand and shook the mouse, bringing it back to life, “We’ll catch up later, okay?”

 CHAPTER 2 – The Life